Ask Dr. Emily – Understanding Behaviors and Communicating Concerns with Loved Ones

-Welcome to the July edition of Ask Dr. Emily!
+Welcome to the December edition of Ask Dr. Emily!

 We often receive questions that we want to share with all our readers.
 To help with this, Dr. Emily Rastall, a clinical psychologist at Seattle Children’s Autism Center, will share insights in a question and answer format.

 We welcome you to send us your questions and Dr. Rastall will do her best to answer them each month.
 Send your questions to email@example.com.

 Q: I have a second cousin who is 19-years-old and has been diagnosed with autism.
 He is verbal, and his IQ is 92.
 What I can’t understand is that he is very manipulative.
 Is it possible that he could be misdiagnosed?
 He has anger issues and screams and acts like a “child” when he does not get his way.
 He can cook, wash clothes, and make his bed, but he only does these things when he wants to.
 My 73-year-old cousin, who he lives with, has had enough.
 He doesn’t want to move out or go to a group home, and even if he wanted to, I’m not sure he’d be accepted due to his anger issues and outbursts.
 What can be done for him?

 A: Thank you for writing in.
 It sounds like there are two questions to answer here.
 First, you’re wondering if the diagnosis of autism spectrum disorder (ASD) is appropriate for your cousin because you observe his behavior as “manipulative” in some ways, correct?

 Rather than think about behavior as purposeful or “manipulative,” it might be helpful to think about behavior in terms of its function.
 Behavior for all humans always serves one (or more) of the four purposes: Get something, get attention, avoid something, or is automatically reinforced.